rizkjackson/CBC-website/content/openings/index.md

   Secondary tasks for this person will include analysis of genomic data and meetings with members of the Cancer Center community to better understand their bioinformatics needs."_
  More details & online application: [UCSF Careers job post 46528BR]

 Please apply at the appropriate level given your background; there is no need to apply to both.
-The overall tasks are the same for both levels but for the Level IV position it is expected that you have longer experience within the field and are more self going than for what is required for the Level III position.
+The overall tasks are the same for both positions with the Level IV position for candidates with more experience and higher level skills.

-We are looking forward to your application.
+We look forward to receiving your application.

 Last updated: February 14, 2017